 Research published in Personality and Social Psychology Bulletin has explored how perceived partner responsiveness — the sense that someone truly understands and validates your inner world — is among the strongest predictors of relational satisfaction.
 When that responsiveness is absent, people don't just feel disappointed.
 They feel invisible.
 And invisibility, sustained over years, curdles into something that looks a lot like bitterness but is actually grief.

-I've been thinking about this in the context of people who give and give — in relationships, in professions, in families — and then one day find themselves sitting with a resentment so large it feels like it belongs to someone else.
-They look at the evidence of their lives and see appreciation everywhere.
-Cards in drawers.
-Promotions on résumés.
-Children who call on holidays.
-And yet there's a hollow center to all of it, a sense of failure that doesn't match the external markers of success.
+I've been thinking about this a lot lately — in my own life, in the dynamics I observe running online publications, in the relationships around me.
+I think about people who give and give — in partnerships, in businesses, in families — and then one day find themselves sitting with a resentment so large it feels like it belongs to someone else.

 The resentment isn't about the absence of appreciation.
 That's what makes it so confusing.
 The resentment is about slowly realizing you were appreciated — generously, consistently, sometimes lavishly — just never in the way that would have made you feel known.